bullhorn/rest-api-docs/source/includes/entityref/paybill/_holidaycategorylookup.md

-# Pay & Bill - HolidayCategoryLookup
+# Pay and Bill - HolidayCategoryLookup

 Entity that represents a Holiday Category Lookup record.